This is a list of health and physical activity skills courses. For more information, see Health and Human Physiology.

 Builds on skills and concepts acquired in HPAS:1070; advanced weight training programs aimed at developing muscular strength and endurance.
 Prerequisites: HPAS:1070.
 Recommendations: knowledge of basic anatomy, ability to demonstrate proper lifting techniques, and understanding of weight training principles.

-Introduction to Olympic weightlifting exercises including snatch, clean and jerk, power snatch, and power clean.
-Prerequisites: HPAS:1070.
+Beginning-level introduction to classical Olympic weightlifting movements leading up to the snatch, clean and jerk, power snatch, and power clean.
+Recommendations: HPAS:1070 and/or an understanding of weight training fundamentals and basics.

 HPAS:1090 Sports Skills and Drills1 s.h.